Extension of AGM – Procedures and Consequences

 Procedure for Extension of AGM

-In case of a company that would want to get the extension for holding AGM pertaining to a particular financial year, they should follow the below-specified procedures:
+In case a company wants to get the extension for holding AGM pertaining to a particular financial year, it should follow the procedures below:

 Calling a Board Meeting:

-• The company shall call a meeting of the board as per section 173 for discussing the reasons due to which it is not possible to hold AGM within the due date pertaining to the relevant financial year in question.
+• The company shall call a meeting of the board as per section 173 to discuss the reasons why it is not possible to hold AGM within the due date pertaining to the relevant financial year in question.

-• The Board of Directors shall then pass a Board Resolution for filing of application with ROC for extension of AGM and the authorization of any director to sign such application.
+• The Board of Directors shall then pass a Board Resolution for filing of application with ROC for extension of AGM and the authorisation of any director to sign such application.

 Preparation of Application: